gpstar81/GPStar-proton-pack/CYCLOTRON.md

 ![35 Pixel NeoPixel Ring](images/35NeoPixelRing.jpg)
 ![Cake with NeoPixels](images/CakeLights.jpg)

 Included is also a set of stl files if you wish to print a new inner cyclotron.
-The lid is held down onto the bottom part of this printable cyclotron with m3x12 hex screws.
+The lid is held down onto the bottom part of this printable cyclotron with m3x12 hex screws on the outer ring.
+The inner ring you can use smaller m3x8 hex screws for decoration.
 ![3D Cyclotron](images/3DCyclotron.jpg)